-Google I/O 2019, the annual developer conference has just wrapped up yesterday.
+Google I/O 2019, the annual developer conference for Google-powered services has just wrapped up yesterday.
 One thing for sure, it did not disappoint.
 Here are the 5 announcements that stood out to us.

 Google I/O introduces Pixel 3A and 3A XL